-- The COVID-19 pandemic has laid bare the existence of inequalities or has even increased inequality. - Some groups are more affected.
-The effects of COVID-19 differ across gender and race (e.g., South Africa), across regions (e.g., Caribbean countries where the economies depend on tourism are more affected), between urban and rural areas (e.g., USA), and between immigrants and native-born (e.g., OEDC countries).
+- The COVID-19 pandemic has laid bare the existence of inequalities or has even increased inequality.
+Austerity measures will squeeze public spending and potentially worsen multidimensional poverty. - Some groups are more affected.
+The effects of COVID-19 differ across gender and race (e.g., South Africa), across regions (e.g., Caribbean countries where the economies depend on tourism are more affected), between urban and rural areas (e.g., USA), between immigrants and native-born (e.g., OECD countries), and by social class (e.g., informal vs. formal urban workers).

-Food insecurity
+Food insecurity and nutrition

-- Rising hunger and food insecurity will imperil efforts to eradicate poverty. - The COVID-19 pandemic is placing significant stress on all components of food systems (production, trade and distribution, and consumption), threatening the food security and livelihoods of millions of vulnerable people.
+- Rising hunger and food insecurity will imperil efforts to eradicate poverty. - According to FAO, it is estimated that about 3 billion people cannot afford a healthy diet.
+The cost of a healthy diet exceeded the international poverty line (\$ 1.90 a day) in most countries in the global South, making healthy diets unaffordable for the poor. - The COVID-19 pandemic is placing significant stress on all components of food systems (production, trade and distribution, and consumption), threatening the food security and livelihoods of millions of vulnerable people.